MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 This article describes how the flow of Defender for Identity's network and event capturing works, and drills down to describe the functionality of the main components: the Microsoft 365 Defender portal, Defender for Identity sensor, and Defender for Identity cloud service.

-Installed directly on your domain controller or AD FS servers, the Defender for Identity sensor accesses the event logs it requires directly from the servers.
+Installed directly on your domain controller, AD FS, or AD CS servers, the Defender for Identity sensor accesses the event logs it requires directly from the servers.
 After the logs and network traffic are parsed by the sensor, Defender for Identity sends only the parsed information, including only a selection of your logs, to the Defender for Identity cloud service.

 ## Defender for Identity components